-Changes My body Respecting my body (healthy choices) Growing up Understand that we are all unique and special Express how I feel when change happens Understand and respect the changes that they see in themselves Know who to ask for help if they are worried about change Different stages of life e.g. infant, child and old age.
+in Changes My body Respecting my body (healthy choices) Growing up Understand that we are all unique and special Express how I feel when change happens Understand and respect the changes that they see in themselves Know who to ask for help if they are worried about change Different stages of life e.g. infant, child and old age.
 Feelings linked to changes.
 Taught in the context of the pupils' family and life.
 Family roles and expectation s as pupils grow up.
 Challengin g gender stereotypes .
 Recapping on work from Year 2 including the introduction of the term puberty.
 Managing emotional wellbeing in puberty.
 Physical changes during puberty to include: - Personal hygiene - Growth of body hair, including pubic hair - Emotional changes and wellbeing - Changes to skin - Developme nt of breasts Girls' Talk and Boy's Talk - structure and function of reproductive organs of own gender.
 Menstruati on for girls.
 Recapping work from Year 5 however learning structure and function of both sets of reproductive organs.
 In addition to Year 5, erections and wet dreams.
-Keeping safe underwear rule with NSPCC underwear rule with NSPCC underwear rule with NSPCC work from Year 2.
-Good and bad touch. the Boy' Keeping safe online.
-NSPCC The sharing of inappropria te images.
-CSE and grooming.
+Keepin g safe underwear rule with underwear rule with underwear rule with work from Year 2. the Boy' The sharing of CSE and grooming.
 Paired workbook to be sent home.

-us.'
-Know how to help themselves and others when they 'Pantosaur us.'
-Know how to help themselves and others when they feel upset or hurt 'Pantosaur us.'
+NSPCC 'Pantosaur us.'
+Know how to help themselves and others when they feel upset and hurt NSPCC 'Pantosaur us.'
+Know how to help themselves and others when they feel upset or hurt NSPCC 'Pantosaur us.'
 Names of body parts including scientific language.
-'Share Aware' 'NSPCC Share Aware --- --- -- -- ------------------ -------------------------- -- -- --
+Good and bad touch.
+Keeping safe online.
+NSPCC 'Share Aware' inappropria te images.
+'NSPCC Share Aware -- --- --- --------------------- -- --- --

-Policy reviewed by: Mrs F Robertshaw-Hughes-Deputy Head Last guidance review date: Spring 2024 Next guidance review date: Spring 2025
+Policy reviewed by: Mrs F Robertshaw-Hughes-Deputy Head Last guidance review date: Spring 2025 Next guidance review date: Spring 2026